- Professor of Medical Engineering and Science, Massachusetts Institute of Technology

 - William F. Milton Award

 Professor Mirny’s system biology projects, which involve the design and simulation of genetic and biochemical networks, integrate large-scale analysis of proteomic and genomic data with molecular simulations of proteins.
 He is interested in developing stochastic computational models of genetic and biochemical networks, cellular regulation, and signal transduction.
-Professor Mirny’s research seeks to extract efficiently biological knowledge from experimental genomic and proteomic data and to develop a fundamental understanding of the molecular mechanisms involved in cellular regulation.
+The Mirny lab seeks to extract efficiently biological knowledge from experimental genomic and proteomic data and to develop a fundamental understanding of the molecular mechanisms involved in cellular regulation.
 This work aims to reconstruct the cell’s entire regulatory network-a goal of both genomics and bioinformatics research.

 - M. V. Imakaev, G. Fudenberg, and L. A. Mirny.
 “Modeling chromosomes: Beyond pretty pictures.”
 FEBS Lett.
 (2015): 5893031-6.